 So many simply forget the first rule of the marathon: Respect the Distance.
 When you’re so fit and refreshed after all the training and a few weeks tapering, it’s so easy to get caught up in the buzz at the starting line: taking off like a wild animal let loose from the cage and rolling with that “running-on-air” feeling in the first 10 kilometres.
 But the marathon is a different beast; it’s a distance that’s likely anything from six to 15 kilometers longer than you’ve done in training, and that alone can throw up all manner of not-so-fun variables.

 Experienced runners preach that a marathon doesn’t really start until 30 kilometres – and they’re spot on.
-It’s why water stations from 32 kilometres and onwards are described by some as like something from the scene of a car crash.
+But so many don’t get this, at least on their first attempt; it’s why water stations in the latter stages often resemble the scene of a car crash.

 So I took it conservatively; I paid due reverence to the distance.
 No, I didn’t negative split – I hit halfway in just under 1:43, and clocked a tick over 1:45 for the back half – but I did gain almost 300 places after halfway to finish in the top 1000.

-This rule of respecting the distance can… be applied to life in general.
+This first rule of the marathon – respect the distance – can be applied to life in general.

 This rule of respecting the distance can, too, be applied to life in general.
 Being mindful of the bigger picture.
 Doing the background work to get where you want to be.
 It’s a tiresome cliché but it bears repeating in this context: Rome wasn’t built in a day.
 There are so many young adults in the generation ahead of you that want everything NOW – that instant gratification aligned with modern monstrosities like Twenty20 cricket – sans the hard work.
 Then they get bored and want the next thing.
 It’s like doing the same-paced tempo run, day after day, week after week, without ever actually achieving anything, or being in the moment.